 It’s easy for video conferences to feel overwhelming when there are a lot of people on the call.
 “Breakout Rooms” is a feature in Google Meet that makes it easy to divide into small groups.
 We’ll show you how.

-“Breakout Rooms,” which can also be found in Zoom, is the same concept as working in small groups in a real-life office or classroom.
+“Breakout Rooms,” which can also be found in Zoom and Microsoft Teams, is the same concept as working in small groups in a real-life office or classroom.
 You can all gather in the main conference call, break out into smaller rooms for a while, and then reconvene.
 This all happens in the same meeting.

 Note: Breakout Rooms in Google Meet can only be started by moderators.
 They also can only be started from Meet on a computer, and they can’t be live-streamed or recorded.